fairlearn/fairlearn/docs/user_guide/assessment.rst

 parity maintain construct validity (see :ref:`construct_validity`).
-Construct validity is a concept in the social sciences that assess the extent to which the ways we choose to measure abstract phenomena is valid.
+Construct validity is a concept in the social sciences that assess the extent to which the ways we choose to measure abstract phenomena are valid.
 For demographic parity, one relevant question would be whether demographic parity meets the criteria for establishing "fairness", itself an unobservable theoretical construct.
 Further, it's important to ask whether satisfying demographic parity actually brings us closer